18F/handbook/_pages/how-we-work/glossary.md

 * **Full stack developer** - Someone who does both front end and back end development.

 * **GCIMS** – [GSA Credential and Identity Management System](http://gcims.gsa.gov), a GSA internal web database that provides authoritative information on GSA personnel, work locations and credentials.
 GCIMS also stores your contact information, so you may need to update that from time to time.
-[Instructions for adding a phone number are here](../../private/qa/two-factor/).

 * **GDS** - the [UK's Government Digital Services](https://gds.blog.gov.uk/) are government pioneers and fellow technologists across the pond.